Moyowaaaa/unsplash-gallery/README.md

 npm install
 ```

-### You need to provide an unsplsh api key which can be gotten from the unsplash api documentation
+### You need to provide an unsplash api key which can be gotten from the unsplash api documentation

 ### Compile and Hot-Reload for Development